coroutine/chef-postgresql/README.md

 setup
 -----
 Creates Roles (user account) and Databases from a data bag.
-Note that the postgres user's password is automatically created by the `server` recipe and can be referenced in `node['postgresql']['password']['postgres']`.
+See the *Usage* section for more info.

 Resources/Providers
 ===================